olafk/layout-info-web/README.md

 ## Build instructions

 * Clone this repository into a Liferay Workspace's `modules` directory
-* Tested with Target Platform 7.2.10.1
+* Originally built with Target Platform 7.2.10.1
-* Also builds/deploys with `liferay.workspace.product=dxp-7.3-ga1`
+* In the past also built with `liferay.workspace.product=dxp-7.3-ga1`
+* Currently, version last built with `liferay.workspace.product=dxp-7.4-u102`